dperez42/libasm/README.md

 ## How to use it

 Using make will create the libasm.a binary.
+You need to have nasm.

+The makefile compiles the .s (assembler file) with:

+nasm -f macho64, if you use a MAC OS 64 bits. nasm -f elf, if you use a Linux machine.

 To include the library in your project, clone the repository in your working tree and compile with the following flags :